University of Calgary Solar Car Team: Design and Construction: Focused on Practicality

-Schulich Delta, the team's fourth generation vehicle, was designed over the course of eight months, and construction took another three months.
+Schulich Delta, the team's fourth generation vehicle, was designed over the course of eight months, constructed over another three months.
 Delta was a radical departure for the team, featuring two doors, cup holders, four wheels, a passenger seat and cargo space for the very first time.
 It was also Canada's first cruiser class car.

 2013 WSC

 The team entered the Schulich Delta to compete in the Cruiser class in the 2013 World Solar Challenge that took place on October 6–13, 2013.
 The team placed 8th in the Cruiser Class.

 2015 FSGP

-After some improvements to Delta's design, the team competed in the Formula Sun Grand Prix 2015 held at the Circuit of the Americas in Austin, Texas where it was the first cruiser-class vehicle to ever compete at the event.
-The event took place on Sunday, July 26 until Friday, July 31, 2016.
+After some improvements to Delta's design, the team competed in the 2015 Formula Sun Grand Prix at the Circuit of the Americas in Austin, Texas where it was the first cruiser-class vehicle to ever compete at the event.
+The event took place between Sunday, July 26 and Friday, July 31, 2016.
 The team completed 84 laps, placing 9th overall.
 Its fastest lap was 5:33.886.